3 Reasons Your Company Has A Weak Coaching Culture

 Only 11% of senior leaders actively use coaching despite 70% of organizations claiming they coach their people

-The Coach Is Weak.
 If your leaders training isn’t great, then don’t expect greatness from your leaders.
 Common challenges for coaches (at any level) right out of the gate is a common lack of presence.
 Being present is everything as a coach, and from there is where you (the coach) can actually go to work.
-When a coach isn’t properly trained, they are going to rely on what it’s comfortable and familiar which is typically the opposite of coaching.
+Untrained coaches often fall back on comfortable and familiar habits, which usually contradict effective coaching principles.
 I see managers all the time with the best of intentions of actually looking to coach but in reality they are directing, giving advice or sometimes consulting.
 Coaching isn’t a check mark in a box, it’s a commitment to another person’s greatness to ensure they’re in check.

 Note: These two reports from HCI and the ICF “Building a coaching culture with millennial leaders” and “Building a coaching culture for change management” are both insightful and packed with incredible data.